AcademicsDec 22, 2020

 “We knew we had to reconfigure all aspects of how we teach and deliver content, and develop a schedule that worked in hybrid and fully remote models,” explains Ms. Virden.
 She and Ms. Kirschmann followed up with a June ISM workshop, Scheduling for a Pandemic.
 “The first words out of the facilitator’s mouth were, ‘You have never scheduled for these conditions before, so what previously existed won’t work,’” she recalls.

-A task force charged with looking at the use of time and schedule at MHS, hunkered down this summer and went to work.
+A task force charged with looking at the use of time and schedule at MHS, hunkered down during the summer of 2020 and went to work.
 Their efforts produced a schedule of six, five-week terms, a model radically different from the two-semesters of typically five to six classes, and a schedule that prioritizes flexibility, active learning, and deep engagement for on-campus and online learners.

 From two semesters to six terms

-Our new schedule is built around six, five-week terms (rather than the previous two-semester structure).
-Students take two, in-depth courses per term, meeting twice each week in synchronous, 90-minute classes.
-The balance of the school day personalized to each student's passions and needs.
-Faculty teach every lesson twice, once for students who are on campus and in person, and once for those students who are learning remotely, and time is built into each student’s schedule for individual study or work with other students across time zones.
+The new schedule was built around six, five-week terms (rather than the previous two-semester structure).
+Students took two, in-depth courses per term, meeting twice each week in synchronous, 90-minute classes.
+The balance of the school day was personalized to each student's passions and needs.
+Faculty taught every lesson twice, once for students who were on campus and in person, and once for those students who were learning remotely, and time was built into each student’s schedule for individual study or work with other students across time zones.

 “From the beginning, the task force made a conscious decision that maintaining community was essential, especially if we were not all together,” Ms. Virden adds.
 “There was a commitment that anyone who was learning remotely would have an experience that wasn’t just ‘watching school.’
 They would have access to live teachers and equal instruction as the students who were on campus.”

-The schedule includes time for advisor meetings and other key pieces of the MHS program, including College Counseling, Community Meeting, ensembles, essential coalitions and clubs, Horizons, modified athletics, and Student Life programming.
-The day is also heavy on “asynchronous,” out-of-classroom work.
+The schedule included time for advisor meetings and other key pieces of the MHS program, including College Counseling, Community Meeting, ensembles, essential coalitions and clubs, Horizons, modified athletics, and Student Life programming.
+The day was also heavy on “asynchronous,” out-of-classroom work.

 Though forced to adjust for the pandemic, in many ways, the pump was primed for the changes, notes Dean of Academics and Faculty Lisa Alberti ’73.
 The School has longstanding relationships with ISM, an organization on the forefront of student-centered scheduling, and with One Schoolhouse, a rich source of pedagogy for progressive online learning, and faculty enrolled in several One Schoolhouse summer courses as they prepped for the 2020-21 school year.